Kidney Cancer Diagnosis and Treatment

 Most people with kidney cancer have no noticeable symptoms

-- Kidney mass biopsy taking a small tissue sample of the kidney tumor to determine if it is cancerous or benign
+Kidney biopsy involves taking a small tissue sample of the kidney tumor to determine if it is cancerous or benign.

 Still have questions?